 About the Founder: James Green

-First of all, I would like you for visiting my website!
+First of all, I would like to thank you for visiting my website!

 I was incredibly fortunate to spend my last deployment in the Marine Corps deployed to Uganda, Africa.
 During this time I absolutely fell in love with Africa and began to read everything I could get my hands on.
 When I returned to the United States, I decided to continue that passion in college where I studied both Economic Development and African/Afro-American History.